AaronFengZY/AaronFengZY.github.io/_pages/about.md

 ## About Me

 My name is **ZhiYuan (Aaron) Feng**, and I am a Ph.D. candidate in Computer Science at Tsinghua University, where I am advised by Professor [Baining Guo](https://www.microsoft.com/en-us/research/people/bainguo/).
 I received my Bachelor's degree in Computer Science from the Qian Xuesen Honors College at Xi'an Jiaotong University.
-My current research interests include Embodied AI, Computer Vision, and Spatial Intelligence.
+My current research interests include robotics and multimodal models.

 Outside of research, I enjoy staying active through swimming, fitness, and tennis.
 I also have a passion for photography.
 In the future, I look forward to learning how to ski and hope to travel to Japan and Hawaii.